 - 2 whole medium sweet apples

 - 1/3 cup sunflower oil] (or other [light-tasting oil

 - 2 tsp apple cider vinegar

-- ¼ cup unsweetened almond or soy milk (or milk of choice)
+- 1/4 cup unsweetened almond milk] or [soy milk

-- 1 cup Ricki’s All Purpose Gluten-Free Flour Mix (or other all-purpose GF flour)
+- 1 cup Ricki’s All Purpose Gluten-Free Flour Mix] (or [other gluten-free all-purpose flour mix

 - 1 tsp baking powder